Theories of Consciousness (tcc)

 The structural finding: Consciousness may be associated with field-level rather than neuron-level dynamics.
 The EM field is genuinely integrative — it binds information across spatially distributed neural populations in a way that individual synaptic connections do not.
 This could address the binding problem: how distributed neural processing gives rise to unified experience.

-What CEMI actually contributes as constraint: Conscious experience may be unified at a field level rather than at the level of individual neural elements.
-Any adequate account must address why consciousness is unified and whether that unity corresponds to integrative physical processes at the field level.
+What CEMI contributes as constraint: Conscious experience may be integrated at a field level rather than at the level of individual neural elements.
+Any adequate account must address why consciousness exhibits irreducible integration and whether that integration corresponds to integrative physical processes at the field level.

 The theories examined in Section III differ substantially in their proposed mechanisms, preferred neural substrates, and empirical predictions.
 IIT emphasizes posterior cortex and integrated information; GNW emphasizes prefrontal-parietal broadcasting; RPT emphasizes sensory recurrence; predictive processing emphasizes hierarchical generative models; HOT emphasizes meta-representational circuits; Orch OR emphasizes quantum microtubule dynamics; CEMI emphasizes electromagnetic fields.

-Yet when their structural findings are extracted from their ontological packaging, a pattern of recurrence emerges.
+Yet when their structural findings are extracted from their ontological packaging, much of the apparent competition shifts in character.
+The theories are not contradicting each other at the constraint level — they are mapping different facets of the same territory.
 Conscious experience, as these theories collectively describe it, involves:

 -

 Integration.
-Experience is unified rather than fragmented.
+Each instance of experience is irreducibly integrated.
 Disruptions of integration alter or dissolve consciousness.
 (IIT, CEMI)

 -